⚠️ CAUTION — Dried Fish (Bombay Duck)

 ✅ Reality: Reality: being homemade or natural is no guarantee.
 Many everyday natural ingredients are outright poisonous to dogs.

-"When owners bring up dried fish (bombay duck), the conversation I have is always the same — the risk lives in the seasoning and the portion, not the ingredient on its own.
+"With dried fish (bombay duck), the picture is consistent: the risk lives in the seasoning and the portion, not the ingredient on its own.
 Use the katori amounts above and read your own dog's response over the next day or two."

 Sources & References